The Importance of Succession Management for Future Business Performance

 Reading Time:

 Implementing a robust succession planning process complete with safeguards and contingencies—aka, succession management—is not just about de-risking talent decisions.
-It’s the heart of ensuring future organisational success.
+It’s the heart of ensuring future organizational success.

-We deep dive into creating a succession management model and how to make the business case for it in this article.
+In this article, we dive deep into creating a succession management model and how to make the business case for it.

 What is succession management?

-Succession management is a systematic approach to identifying, selecting and developing an organisation-wide talent pipeline.
-The aim is to proactively de-risk the workforce through continual gap analyses and development.
+Succession management is a systematic approach to identifying, selecting, and developing an organization-wide talent pipeline.
+The aim is to proactively de-risk the workforce by:

 Succession management vs succession planning

-Succession planning is the process of identifying and developing a talent bench for a specific position or positions.
-Succession management is a more birds-eye view that focuses on building long-term talent benches and leadership maps for the organisation at large.
+Succession planning is the process of identifying and developing a talent bench for a specific leadership position.
+Succession management is more of a birds-eye view that focuses on building long-term pipeline and leadership maps for the organization at large.

-The succession planning process can also be managed or informed by the outgoing leader, but succession management generally falls under the umbrella of HR.
+The succession planning process can often be managed or informed by the outgoing leader, but succession management generally falls under the umbrella of HR.

-• There is no endgame for performance management or development.
+- There is no endgame for performance management or development.
 That means no EVP for employees, and no incentive to perform better.
-(And, more than ever, employees leave organisations because training is neither relevant or geared for growth.)
+(Now more than ever, employees leave organizations because training is neither relevant nor geared for growth.)

-• KPIs can be tied to job roles, sure, but you may not be able to accurately assess proficiency or competency without understanding your organisation’s actual talent needs.
+- KPIs can be tied to job roles, sure, but you may not be able to accurately assess individual proficiency without understanding your organization’s actual talent needs.

-• Sudden vacancies can have financial ramifications beyond immediate control.
-The majority of unfilled jobs in Australia, as an example, are vacant for more than a month.
+- Sudden vacancies can have financial ramifications beyond immediate control.
+The majority of unfilled jobs in Australia, for example, are vacant for more than a month.

-• You’re at the whim of the labour market and its trends, including supply and quality of local talent.
+- You’re at the whim of the labor market and its trends, including supply and quality of local talent (if you’re not offering remote work).

-That’s not to mention the insidious, day-to-day effects.
-Poor handover processes, lack of or ill-fit temporary placements, and neglecting unidentified future leaders will all continue to erode organisational culture.
+That’s not to mention the insidious day-to-day effects.
+Poor handover processes, lack of or ill-fit temporary placements, and bad attitudes from neglected or unidentified future leaders will all continue to erode organizational culture.

 On the other hand, succession management: